 Art's-Way Manufacturing Co.
 Inc. recommends the following hydraulic plumbing instructions which have been tested at the factory.
-Refer to the hydraulic schematics on pages 43, 45 and 46 which illustrate the various systems described below.
+Refer to the hydraulic schematics on pages 41, 43 & 44 which illustrate the various systems described below.

-CASE IH MAGNUM OR OTHER PRESSURE AND FLOW COMPENSATED (PFC) SYSTEMS.
+PRESSURE AND FLOW COMPENSATED (PFC) HYDRAULIC SYSTEMS

 An "open center plug" should be installed in the row finder.

 NOTE: New Art's-Way row finders are shipped with the open center plug installed.

-Tractors with five (5) remotes (See Figure 69)
+Tractors with Five (5) Remotes (See Figure 64)

 - a) #1 Remote A priority outlet.
 Plug in harvester hitch lift cylinder or the steering cylinder.
 For flow adjustment, use tractor outlet control. - b) #2 Remote Plug in whichever cylinder is not plugged into #1 outlet.
 For flow adjustment, use tractor outlet control. - c) #3 Remote Plug in elevator chain and tank chain valve block.
 For flow adjustment, use tractor outlet control. - d) #4 Remote Plug in row finder.
 Do NOT use auxiliary flow divider; go directly into the row finder and return directly to the tractor remote.
 For flow adjustment, use tractor outlet controls. - e) #5 Remote Plug in steerable wheels.
-For flow adjustment, use tractor outlet controls.

-Option: If auxiliary flow divider is used, c) and d) can be operated out of one remote (Illus.A -PFC system)
+For flow adjustment, use tractor outlet controls. - Option: If auxiliary flow divider is used, c and d can be operated out of one remote (Figure 63).

-Tractors with four (4) Remotes (See Figure 69)
+Tractors with Four (4) Remotes (See Figure 64)

 - a) #1 Remote A priority outlet.
 Plug in the harvester hitch lift cylinder or the steering cylinder.
 For flow adjustment, use tractor outlet control. - b) #2 Remote Plug in whichever cylinder is not plugged into #1 outlet.
-For flow adjustment, use trac tor outlet control. - c) #3 Remote Plug in elevator chain and tank chain valve block.
+For flow adjustment, use tractor outlet control. - c) #3 Remote Plug in elevator chain and tank chain valve block.
 For flow adjustment, use tractor outlet control. - d) #4 Remote Plug in row finder.
 Make sure an "open center" plug is installed.
 Do NOT use auxiliary flow divider; go directly into row finder and return directly to the tractor remote.
 For flow adjustment, use tractor outlet control.

-Option: If steerable wheels are used, c) and d) can be operated out of one (#3) remote if auxiliary flow divider is used.
-Plumbing has to be according to Illustration A (PFC system)
+Option: If steerable wheels are used, c and d can be operated out of one (#3) remote if auxiliary flow divider is used.
+Plumbing has to be according to Figure 63 (PFC system).

-Tractors with three (3) Remotes (See Figure 68)
+Tractors with Three (3) Remotes (See Figure 63)